The Good and the Bad of Journaling

 How can you grow from this experience?

 Can you tolerate a certain amount of ambiguity or lack of clarity about this matter?
-Write a few sentences considering each of the following:

 Is it okay to have mixed feelings about the matter you described above?